How do journalists spot a good story?

 2: Did you know about it before?

 If you consume news voraciously – and you should – you’ll know if your story is fresh and original.
-Someone in your newsroom might be able to help; there is often someone with a fantastic memory for every story that’s ever been done.
+A colleague in your newsroom might be able to help; there is often someone with a fantastic memory for every story that’s ever been done.
 If they haven’t heard the story before, the chances are it’s new.
 So don’t be afraid to ask around to find out whether anyone has any more information.
 You could end up with some important new angles to follow.

 3: Does someone want to keep it quiet?